 Do you sell a good quality gloss?
 You’d be surprised at the number of times we get this question.
-Yes we do!
-But of course we would say that.
+Yes of course we do!
+But obviously we would say that.
 We do have evidence though…the vast numbers of repeat buyers and the compliments we receive.
 Earlier in our blog series we did a short piece about our two hour gloss in action at Leigh Spinners Mill.

 Our two hour gloss is one of several “good quality” gloss paints that we make and we have been gathering some great pictorial examples of how it’s been used.
 So we thought we’d revisit our famous two hour gloss with some more information (and some great photos).

 The term ‘enamel paint’ usually refers to a solvent based paint (though you do see some described as water based enamel) with a gloss finish.
 But what is enamel really?
 While various paints are referred to as enamel paints, they shouldn’t be confused with the ‘enamelling process’ which is something different.
 Traditional ‘enamelling’ refers to porcelain or vitreous enamelling where powdered glass is fused to a substrate (usually metal or ceramics) by firing.
 This achieves a hard, glass, glossy surface.
 Enamel paints don’t in fact contain glass, the term refers to the hard, glass like finish that is obtained when the paint dries and hardens.

 Our own two hour ‘enamel’ gloss is a solvent borne, alkyd resin based paint which means it has superior adhesive properties and stands up to wear and to outdoor use.
 This is why our customers choose it for a such wide range of purposes, from restoring vintage vehicles, to painting fairground rides, right through to refreshing garage doors.
 Read on for some great examples including Lancashire Mining Museum, Leigh Spinners Mill and Southport Pleasureland.